 Greetings from Africa!
 Somewhere right now, I’m trying to snap a photo of a lion without being eaten.
 In the meantime, this week I want to share stories of readers who used my tips and advice to realize their travel dreams.
 If you’ve been thinking about traveling for a while, let these reader stories inspire you and show you that the advice here can work for anyone!

 Continuing my new series on travel success stories, today we’re going to meet Katie and Steve Nauman, a 30-year-old couple from San Diego.
-Katie and Steve spent a year saving up for their 11 month trip before they quit their jobs and headed out into the world for the majority of 2012.
+Katie and Steve spent a year saving up for their 11-month trip before they quit their jobs and headed out into the world for the majority of 2012.

-Nomadic Matt: Tell everyone about yourself.
+Nomadic Matt: Tell everyone about yourselves.

 Katie and Steve: We are two 30-year-olds from San Diego, California.
 Katie had some overseas travel experience prior to our trip, and Steve essentially had none, but we really wanted to get out into the world before we have kids, so this past January we quit our corporate jobs, rented out our condo, and took off for a year around the world.